Free Trams on the Las Vegas Strip: Routes, Hours, and Station Locations

 Mon–Fri: 11am–10:30pm | Sat–Sun: 11am–12:30am

 Unlike the paid Las Vegas Monorail (which runs on the east side of the Strip), two free tram systems operate on the west side, connecting MGM Resorts properties.
-They're genuinely useful for cutting down walking time—especially in summer heat—and they cost nothing to ride.
+They cut walking time significantly — especially in summer heat — and they cost nothing to ride.

 Both systems run on elevated tracks behind the casinos, so you won't see them from the Strip sidewalk.
 Stations are inside or adjacent to the properties they serve.